moe01324/ESP32_OilTemp/README.md

 Small Android app that shows current oil temp and records the history.
 Would be interesting to see the oiltemp/time line for cold start or e.g. mountain pass driving. :)

+Make the opening in the dashboard nicer.
+It's not as bad as it seems on the photos.

 Additional display of oiltemp in graphical fashion, some sort of gauge.

 ## Interesting and helpful links